The Newton Senior Center

 Senior Citizen's Parking Sticker, July 2013 to June 2015

 Newton residents, 65 years and older, are eligible for a Senior Parking Sticker that allows free parking in the City's municipal lots.
 Applicants must show license and registration with a Newton address or a copy of the lease agreement for personal leased cars.
-Stickers are sold for $6.00 and are good for the two-year cycle from July 1, 2013 to June 30, 2015.
+Stickers are now $3.00 for the remainder of the cycle, and are good until June 30, 2015.
 Stickers are good at 1, 2, and 3 hour meters in all city lots, but never on the street!
 Stickers are available at the Newton Senior Center between 8:30 a.m. and 3:30 p.m.
 Please click here for information about the Senior Citizen's Parking Sticker.

 Council on Aging